dprobity/airbnb-clone-project/README.md

 📋 Project Manager (PM)
 Responsibility: Oversees timelines, milestones, and coordination between roles.
 Facilitates Agile practices like sprint planning, reviews, and ensures timely delivery of project phases.

+## ⚙️ Technology Stack
+Django: A high-level Python web framework used for building the RESTful API.
+Django REST Framework: Provides tools for creating and managing RESTful APIs.
+PostgreSQL: A powerful relational database used for data storage.
+GraphQL: Allows for flexible and efficient querying of data.
+Celery: For handling asynchronous tasks such as sending notifications or processing payments.
+Redis: Used for caching and session management.
+Docker: Containerization tool for consistent development and deployment environments.
+CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

 ## 🛠️ Features Overview